geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

-Create a OutputList by generating a numbers of values in a range.
+Creates an OutputList with a range of numeric values.
-Uses [numpy.linspace](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html) internally because it works more reliably with floatingpoint values.
+Uses [numpy.linspace](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html) internally, because it works more reliably with floating-point values.
-If you want to define number lists with arbitrary steps instead check out the JSON OutputList and define an array like `[1, 42, 123]`.
+If you want to define number lists with arbitrary steps instead check out the JSON OutputList and define an array, e.g. `[1, 42, 123]`.
 `int`, `float`, `string` and `index` use(s) `is_output_list=True` (indicated by the symbol `𝌠`) and will be processed sequentially by corresponding nodes.

 ### Inputs